dscarb21/ML_Final-Project_DIS-S24/README.md

  - Vectorize words and sentences
 - Clustering: Use K-Means Clustering to group shows with most similar plots

-# Find Similar Shows Application - Demo
+# App Demo: Finding Similar Shows

-We have enclosed our model into a front-end application that can be used to recommend 5 similar titles given a show description.
-It's the same model trained on the exact same dataset contained in our Jupyter notebook, so expect consistent results and recommendations limited to the 2021 Netflix catalogue.
+We've encapsulated our model within a user-friendly front-end application, which allows users to receive recommendations for 5 similar titles based on a user-provided show description.
+This application leverages the identical model trained on the same dataset outlined in our Jupyter notebook, ensuring consistent results.
+Please note that recommendations are limited to the 2021 Netflix catalogue.

 ## How to use the demo app?
 Run the following locally: